 However, using a VPN allows you to switch locations to get the best deals.
 This way, you can defeat price discrimination and save significant amounts of money when shopping online.

-How to use use a VPN on an iPhone or iPad
+How to use a VPN on an iPhone or iPad

-You can set up and use a VPN automatically (a bit easier option) or manually (takes more time).
+You can set up and use a VPN automatically (an easier option) or manually.
 The quickest way to start enjoying an encrypted connection is by choosing a VPN provider — we’ll talk about that later on — and downloading their app.

 The easiest way — get an app and use it straight off the bat